etlbox/etlbox.website/doks_v0.5/content/en/product/release-notes/index.md

 draft: false
 ---

+## Version 3.4.0

+#### Features:

+- Improved Odbc support
+- Improved TableDefinition search, using default schema retrieval as backup
+- DbSource: Use ADO.NET Reader method GetSchemaTable() to retrieve table definition if no other definition was provided
+- Lookup: Adding 'OnNoMatchFound' callback which is invoked if no record can be retrieved for a row
+- Lookup: Partial cache now offeres different eviction policies
+- DbTypeCheck: Adding ConversionError object to redirected flawed rows
+- New Connector for Apache Kafka
+- Adding Apache Spark support (only basic support for Odbc)
+- DbMerge: Adding support for different eviction policies when using partial cache mode
+- Adding OnInitialization delegate for all dataflow components
+- ObjectNameDescriptor now supports 3dots namings (e.g. "database"."schema"."table")
+- LinkErrorTo(..) is now part of interface IDataFlowComponent
+- Streaming sources: Adding support for MIME multipart responses

+#### Bug fixes:

+- Fixed bug where duplicate column headers can't be read using ReadFieldHeaders()

 ## Version 3.3.0

 #### Features:

 - Added Network.ParallelExecute\(params Network\[\] networks\) to support parallel execution of disparate networks
 - Network: Added methods 'PrintAsJson' and 'PrintAsNodes' to support printing or visualizing a network
 - New connector: ETLBox.Analysis (connector to Microsoft.Analysis.DataFrame)